decretist/Dissertation/Chapter3/chapter3.md

 and provides citations to many works by Jerome (not just *De Viris illustribus*) relevant to the question of determining the authorship of a text or texts.

+[^61]: @noonan_catholic_1997 thoroughly discusses C.29 in the context of
+the canon law of marriage and consent.
+Noonan translates the sentence more idiomatically than I have done as "[h]er first choice at last arrived to seek her in marriage" @noonan_catholic_1997 [1189]